To say Barclay is active would be like comparing a kitten and a lion. It’s nowhere near an accurate description!

 ADHD is a neurological disorder marked by an ongoing pattern of impulsivity, hyperactivity, and the inability to focus.
 It also impacts a person’s executive functioning skills, such as planning and working memory.
 No wonder Barclay struggled to learn to speak.
 His body couldn’t rest long enough for his brain to catch up.
 This made so much sense.

 It has been a little over a year since Barclay received his ADHD diagnosis.
 We continue to help him overcome the challenges this brings.
-However, each day, we also learn to look for small changes we can make as a family to help him be happy and successful.
+However, we have also learned each day to look for small changes we can make to help him and our entire family thrive.

 Are there ways in which your family has adapted for your child with ADHD that have worked?
 Please comment and share!